alexboia/WP-Trip-Summary/README.txt

 == Changelog ==

+= 0.2.0 =
+* Fixed An activation issue which occured under certain conditions.
+* Fixed the trip summary editor not being re-centered upon window resize;
+* Fixed the settings page not displaying the progress bar when saving, if the page has been scrolled.

 = 0.2b =
 First officially distributed version.

 == Upgrade Notice ==

+= 0.2.0 =
+This version fixes a plug-in activation issue under certain conditions and other minor bugs.

 = 0.2b =
 Use this version as the first officially distributed version.